-All of our nutraceutical and clinical diagnostic candidates are at an early stage of development and all of such nutraceutical and clinical diagnostic candidates will require expensive and lengthy testing and regulatory clearances.
-None of our nutraceutical or clinical diagnostic candidates have been approved by regulatory authorities.
-We may not be able to make many of our product candidates commercially available for several years, if at all.
+Most of our nutraceutical and clinical diagnostic candidates are at an early stage of development and all of such nutraceutical and clinical diagnostic candidates may require expensive and lengthy testing and regulatory clearances.
+None of our nutraceutical or clinical diagnostic candidates has been approved by regulatory authorities.
+We may not be able to make some of our product candidates commercially available for several years, if at all.
 There are many reasons we may fail in our efforts to develop our nutraceutical and clinical diagnostic candidates, including:

-- our nutraceutical and clinical diagnostic candidates may be ineffective, toxic or may not receive regulatory clearances, - · our nutraceutical and clinical diagnostic candidates may be too expensive to manufacture or market or may not achieve broad market acceptance, - · third parties may hold proprietary rights that may preclude us from developing or marketing our nutraceutical and clinical diagnostic candidates, or - · third parties may market equivalent or superior products.
+- our nutraceutical and clinical diagnostic candidates may be found to lack efficacy, we may not be able to effectively demonstrate the efficacy of our products, or our products may not qualify to receive necessary regulatory clearances, - our nutraceutical and clinical diagnostic candidates may not be cost expensive to manufacture or market or may not achieve broad market acceptance, - third parties may hold proprietary rights that may preclude us from developing or marketing our nutraceutical and clinical diagnostic candidates, or - third parties may enter the market with equivalent or superior products.